 Mead is the world’s oldest known form of alcoholic beverage.
-Made using three raw natural ingredients; honey, water, and yeast, it can be highly aromatic and complex, and much like grape-wine can be vintage and varietal specific.
+Commonly known as “honeywine“, it is made using three raw natural ingredients; honey, water, and yeast.
+Mead can be highly aromatic and complex, and much like grape-wine is vintage and varietal specific.

 Discovered roughly 10,000 years ago (some historians even say 40,000 years ago) mead has deep historical roots in many ancient civilizations.
 In ancient Greece for example, Hippocrates used mead as a tonic, while in Northern Europe the Vikings believed that honey and mead were a gift from the heavens (Valhalla) and possessed magical properties.
 In Celtic traditions, a wedding wasn’t complete without a mead toast to the young couple, wishing them a sweet marriage.
 It’s even said that the word “honeymoon” comes from a tradition where the newly married couple was gifted enough mead to drink each night for the first month or full lunar cycle (moon) to promote health, fertility, and success.

 Rosewood Meads are crafted from natural ingredients, using wildflower honey.
 Sometimes local fruit or grape juice are also used to make unique melomels, pyments and even cysers (apple juice fermented with honey).
 Honey is a complex natural substance and when fermented, creates a unique flavor due to combination of sugars, enzymes, proteins, organic compounds and trace minerals.
 Combined with a wide range of potential nectar sources each honey has distinct flavour and aromas and when cool-fermented creates sensational meads with incredible depth and character.